topitbopit/RedlinePack/README.md

 ## To-do

  - [x] Multi-file importing
+ - [x] Fix $ string patterns breaking when packing
- - [ ] Fix directory importing breaking if the path doesn't have a slash at the end
+ - [x] Fix directory importing breaking if the path doesn't have a slash at the end
  - [ ] Command line arguments
  - [ ] More helpful debug info
  - [ ] Ability to disable filepath comments
+ - [ ] Ability to enable redundant importing (importing a file multiple times)